XEQR-AM: History

 On April 11, 2020 it returned to the air, however, the next day, it switched from the talk format to a simulcast of XERC-FM, the English classic hits format "Universal", and on May 15, concurrent with the announcement that XERC-FM was being sold to MVS Radio, the Internet stream was shut down with all their collaborators dismissed.
 On May 18, XEQR switched again to a simulcast of XEN-AM.
 From July 2020 until June 2022, the station broke away from XEN to air sports programming at certain times and days simply branding itself as "1030 AM", but otherwise remained a simulcast.

 On June 18, 2022, XEQR rebranded as sports format "Radio Centro Deportes" and stopped simulcasting XEN.

 On August 7, 2023, XEQR retook the "Radio Centro 1030" name and a primarily musical format, airing an oldies and adult standards format primarily in Spanish but also some in English, consisting mostly in music such as bolero, mariachi, big band, rock and roll, ranchera, mambo, trío romántico, which is the format XEQR had from the 1960s until the early 1990s, and was also the original "El Fonógrafo" format from the 1990s and 2000s.
 With the relaunch, the "Buenos Días" morning talk program returned to XEQR.

+"Buenos Días" ended its 23-year GRC run on January 17, 2026, leaving the station as a music-only format with no on-air personalities until May 14, when a new morning show called "Variedades matutinas" started airing.